What is Oyster Restoration?

-Oysters are a favorite seafood dish for some, but they serve an even more important role in the marine ecosystem.
-When oysters feed, they filter excess nutrients and suspended solids from the water column, essentially “cleaning” the water of a bay or estuary.
-A combination of threats, including pollution, overharvesting and disease has caused a severe decline in oyster populations in New Hampshire’s Great Bay Estuary since the 1970s.
-To increase the “filtering” of the bay and reduce excess nutrientsentering the Great Bay system, federal and state efforts have been focused on restoring oyster populations.
+Oysters are a favorite seafood for some, but in the marine ecosystem they serve an even more important role.
+When oysters feed, they filter excess nutrients and particles from the water column, essentially “cleaning” the water of a bay or estuary.
+A combination of threats, including pollution, overharvesting, and disease, has caused a severe decline in oyster populations in New Hampshire’s Great Bay Estuary since the 1970s.
+To increase the “filtering” of the Great Bay system, federal and state efforts have focused on restoring oyster populations.

 Coastal Research Volunteers participate in many steps of this restoration process: we prepare shells for the construction of a new two-acre reef, we monitor juvenile oysters to help them reach a size where they can more easily survive, and we work with The Nature Conservancy’s Oyster Conservationist Program to enable shoreline homeowners to raise young oysters (spats) to be used for restoration.

 Join our oyster restoration effort!